Visitor Information Center Grant Program

 PROGRAM PURPOSE AND GOALS

-Western Montana's Glacier Country Visitor Information Center (VIC) staffing assistance program's intention is to aid not-for-profit chambers of commerce, economic development corporations/authorities, tourism improvement districts, tribal governments and visitor information centers in need of financial support to supplement qualified visitor information center programs with paid and/or volunteer staff positions to operate their visitor information centers.
-We have committed a total of $100,000 for staffing assistance to this program.
-Staffing assistance up to $10,000 is available depending on the number of hours open per week.
-The minimum number of hours to be open per week is 30, and for VICs open between 30 and 39 hours, the grant amount is $6,000.
-For 40 to 49 hours per week, the grant amount is $8,000.
-For 50 or more hours per week, $10,000.
+We have committed a total of $80,000 for staffing assistance to this program.
+Staffing assistance up to $10,000 is available, depending on the number of hours open per week.
+The minimum number of hours to be open per week is 30.
+For VICs open between 30 and 39 hours, the grant amount is up to $6,000.
+For 40 to 49 hours per week, the grant is up to $8,000.
+For 50 or more hours per week, the grant is up to $10,000.
 The center must be open from Memorial Day to Labor Day.

 PROJECT ELIGIBILITY RULES AND GUIDELINES